-In Chinese medicine winter is associated with the element of Water, which relates to the kidneys and bladder.
+In Chinese medicine, winter is associated with the element of Water, which relates to the kidneys and bladder.
 It is not uncommon that at this time weaknesses in those organs manifest.
-For instance, adrenal function will be tested this time of year and for many working long stressful days energy reserves will feel diminished.
+For instance, the adrenal function will be tested this time of year and for many working long stressful days energy reserves will feel diminished.
 Here are some other typical manifestations of kidney qi depletion: asthma, weakness in the low back or knees, loose stools, increased urination, water retention, and lowered libido.

 What we eat during the winter can offer deep nourishment.
-Since the kidneys are seen as the storehouse of energy and vitality of the body, the foods we eat during winter should emphasis salty and bitter flavors because of their ability to help sink and center, therefore increasing our capacity for storage.
-Paul Pitchford, author of Healing with Whole Foods, also talks about how such foods can cool the surface of the body by driving warmth into a deeper level so we the feel cold less.
+Since the kidneys are seen as the storehouse of energy and vitality of the body, the foods we eat during winter should emphasize salty and bitter flavors because of their ability to help sink and center, therefore increasing our capacity for storage.
+Paul Pitchford, the author of Healing with Whole Foods, also talks about how such foods can cool the surface of the body by driving warmth into a deeper level so we feel cold less.
 Bitter foods such as quinoa, watercress, endive, celery, turnip, escarole, rye, and alfalfa should be included regularly in meals.

-Warming foods overall are best to focus on, while stepping back from the many overly cold foods not as appropriate this time of year.
+Warming foods overall are best to focus on while stepping back from the many overly cold foods not as appropriate this time of year.
 I always recommend for my patients to cut back on salads, sushi, iced drinks, and dairy in general, as they are all energetically cold and use up too much energy to metabolize.

-Here are some beneficial warming foods and spices appropriate for nourishment in the winter:
+Here are some beneficial warming foods and spices appropriate for nourishment in the winter

 - Cinnamon bark